webmamun25/review/README.md

 **Note: It care**

 It care is an institute to build your career.If you are interested to learn something new please visit our website.it is must be paid courses provide.
+## Technology I used for this website

+1.React
+2.React bootstrap(with icons)
+3.Rechart
+4.React router

+## what about Design?

+Design not look at propesional.But i think i try my best.